Skip to main content

 Dr. Ash

 "In my experience, age is rarely the reason a patient stops running.
 It is almost always an unmanaged injury or a deficit they did not catch in time.
-People stop because their body cannot recover, not because the calendar caught up with them."
+People stop because their body cannot recover, rather than because the calendar caught up with them."

 I have your back.
-At Fishtown Medicine, my role is not just to order tests and hand you a result.
+At Fishtown Medicine, my role goes well beyond ordering tests and handing you a result.
 I interpret, I explain, and I push for clarity.
-You should feel like you have a Chief Medical Officer in your corner who fights for clarity and access, not just checkboxes.
+You should feel like you have a Chief Medical Officer in your corner who fights for clarity and access rather than checkboxes.

 Actionable Steps in Philly